 Sometimes we spend money without a thought.
 It’s so easy to swipe a card and think nothing of it.
 However, once you get into this mindset, you realize how much you bring into your home that you do not necessarily need, and that it’s money that shouldn’t be spent, but can be saved.

 I truly believe that shopping with intention is a vital key in saving money and being able to live on one income.
 And as much as you wish to keep up with the trends and purchasing the newest products on the market, maybe cutting back in certain areas is something to consider.
 Using what you already own, learning some skills that save you money (gardening, cooking, sewing), and cutting out unnecessary expenses helps a ton!

-It is possible to live on one income!
-My husband and I are proof that it can be done, as well as tons of other young couples, some who start off married life with absolutely nothing to their name, yet live on one income and do not fall into deep debt.
-Just be wise, have faith, and trust in the Lord that He will look after you, as long as you do your part, too.
+So, yes, it is possible to live on one income!
+My husband and I are proof that it can be done, as well as plenty of other young couples, some who start off married life with absolutely nothing to their name, yet live on one income and do not fall into deep debt.
+Just be wise, have faith, and trust in the Lord that He will look after you, as long as you do your part, as well.